 Solar power is a clean, pollution-free, renewable energy source that is available statewide.
 But Maine is falling behind other states in the region in developing solar power.
 Maine should take charge of our electricity by better helping homeowners and businesses develop their own clean, local solar power.

-In 2018, NRCM is advocating for the passage of Senator Tom Saviello’s bill, LD 1686, titled “An Act To Amend the Laws Regarding Distributed Energy Generation and To Eliminate Gross Metering.”
-LD 1686 would prevent the Public Utilities Commission’s (PUC) backward solar “gross metering” rule from taking effect, which would charge new solar owners for electricity they are creating and using on site.
-The bill will also lift the 10-person limit on community solar farms and will require the PUC to do a fact-based, cost-benefit analysis of net metering for the overall electrical grid.
+In 2018, NRCM is advocating for the passage of Senator David Woodsome’s bill, LD 1444, titled “An Act to Prohibit Gross Metering" (formerly titled, "An Act Regarding Large Scale Community Solar Procurement.”
+LD 1444 would prevent the Public Utilities Commission’s (PUC) backward solar “gross metering” rule from taking effect, which would charge new solar owners for electricity they are making and using in their homes and businesses.
+The bill will also lift the 10-person limit on community solar farms and allow 50 participants in a community solar project.
 Learn more about the bill.

 In February 2017, Maine’s Public Utilities Commission adopted rule changes that would gut net metering for future customers and cost all electricity customers in Maine millions of dollars in implementation expenses.
 Net metering has made it possible for thousands of Maine home- and business-owners to own and produce their own solar power.
 Maine is already lagging far behind our region and the world around us in embracing solar power, a competitive, reliable, local energy resource.
 The PUC’s rules will set Maine back even further on solar power if they are allowed to take effect at the end of 2017.
 Fortunately the Legislature has one chance to prevent that from happening by passing a bill this session.
 Learn more about the PUC’s anti-solar proposal here.